HBPNeurorobotics/RoboyVR/README.md

 Open the project in Unity Editor, then load the NRPClient scene.

 Use services -> BackendConfigService to enter IP and port config of your backend.

+## VR Re-Embodiment / Spawning your own virtual body

+Have your VR setup running (HTC Vive tested).
+Add additional trackers for feet and body as desired.

+Use the "Grip" gesture of your input controller to spawn your virtual body.